ehcastroh/StructuredLLMOutputs/README.md

 ## Overview

 This project implements a structured LLM Output workflow.
-It demonstrates how structured output can be used for tasks such as user-input, data and  LLM-ouput validation, as well as improving trace/span evals.
+It demonstrates how **Pydantic** can structure output so it can be used for tasks such as user-input, data and  LLM-ouput validation, as well as improving trace/span evals (among many others).

 The repo is structured with: